Volunteer Care Work with Children and Adults in Jamaica

 If you have qualifications or experience in this field then we can make use of your skills volunteering abroad as a professional in Jamaica.
 If you are a high school student and first-time traveler you may want to consider our High School Special programs in Jamaica.

-If you are aged 50 and above you may want to consider our Grown-up Special program in Jamaica.
+If you are aged 50 and above we recommend taking a look at our Grown-up Special program in Jamaica.

 Getting to spend every day making little children smile and laugh was priceless.
 I also participated in home schooling at the children’s home where I was able to facilitate lessons and provide one on one support.
 With many projects to choose from, the Care Project was an experience totally worth it.
 The children welcomed me with open arms and sometimes I didn’t want to let go!
 Read more...